OakRaven/kendo-ui-core/docs/mobile/angular/angular.md

 ## Mobile Widget Directives

 All directives may be used as elements or as attributes.
 If the directive is used as an element name, it **will be replaced** with a standard HTML element once the directive is compiled.
-Each mobile widget features an AngularJS in the [Kendo UI demos web site](http://demos.telerik.com/kendo-ui/).
+Each mobile widget features an AngularJS example in the [Kendo UI demos web site](http://demos.telerik.com/kendo-ui/).

 ### ActionSheet